Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Weber teaches a high-frequency energy transmission device configured to noninvasively transmit high-frequency energy to a deep layer of a skin (apparatus for delivering high frequency energy via adjacent delivery to the deep tissue, [abstract]), the high frequency transmission device comprising: a tip (assembly or treatment tip 14, [0041]); a handpiece mechanically and electrically connected with the tip (handpiece 10 which is coupled to the electrode assembly tip 14, [0041]), and a controller electrically connected with the handpiece (controller 32 which is directly connected to the handpiece 10 via the power supply lines 22, [0049]) wherein the tip comprises: an electrode configured to noninvasively emit high-frequency energy to the deep layer of the skin (wherein the electrode assembly 14 contains electrode 16 and is coupled to a high frequency generator for deliver energy to the target tissue, [0042]); and a plurality of temperature sensors arranged such that the electrode is disposed between the plurality of temperature sensors (see fig 3 which depicts the temperature sensors 64 arranged such that the electrode 16 is found in between the sensors 64), wherein the plurality of temperature sensors include a pair of first electrode temperature sensors (see contact pads 62 and 63 which form the electrode pairs to create the thermal sensors 64, [0051]), one of the pair being disposed at a position adjacent to a first edge of the first electrode, the first edge extending along the first width, the other of the pair being disposed at a position adjacent to a second edge of the first electrode, the second edge extending along the first width opposite to the first edge (see from the fig 3 in which the right side of the electrode configuration 16 is seen as the first side, and the left side of the electrode 16 is seen as the second side opposite the first side, in which there are thermal sensors 64 found disposed on either side of the electrode 16), wherein the pair of first electrode temperature sensors are disposed in a symmetrical manner with the first electrode being disposed therebetween (see from fig 3, in which the thermal sensors 64 are found symmetrically disposed on either side of the electrode 16), wherein each of the pair of first electrode temperature sensors is configured to sense a temperature value of a skin surface getting in contact with each of the pair of first electrode temperature sensors to transmit the temperature value to the controller (wherein the sensors 64 are used to measure the skin contact temperature, [0057], and the contact pads 62 and 63 act as a communication path connecting the conductive leads 56 to the controller 32, [0051]).
+Regarding claim 1, Weber teaches a high-frequency energy transmission device configured to noninvasively transmit high-frequency energy to a target tissue (apparatus for delivering high frequency energy via adjacent delivery to the deep tissue, [abstract]), the high frequency transmission device comprising: a tip (assembly or treatment tip 14, [0041]); a handpiece coupled with the tip (handpiece 10 which is coupled to the electrode assembly tip 14, [0041]), and a controller in communication with the handpiece (controller 32 which is directly connected to the handpiece 10 via the power supply lines 22, [0049]) wherein the tip comprises: an electrode configured to noninvasively emit high-frequency energy to the target tissue (wherein the electrode assembly 14 contains electrode 16 and is coupled to a high frequency generator for deliver energy to the target tissue, [0042]); the electrode having an electrode surface configured to contact a skin surface (the electrode 16 configured to contact the skin surface 28, [0043]), the electrode surface having a width and a length (see fig 13b depicting an electrode width and length); and a plurality of temperature sensors (see fig 3 which depicts the temperature sensors 64 arranged such that the electrode 16 is found in between the sensors 64), wherein the plurality of temperature sensors include a pair of electrode temperature sensors (see contact pads 62 and 63 which form the electrode pairs to create the thermal sensors 64, [0051]), one of the pair being disposed at a position adjacent to a first edge of the electrode surface, the first edge extending along the width, the other of the pair being disposed at a position adjacent to a second edge of the electrode surface, the second edge extending along the width opposite to the first edge (see from the fig 3 in which the right side of the electrode configuration 16 is seen as the first side, and the left side of the electrode 16 is seen as the second side opposite the first side, in which there are thermal sensors 64 found disposed on either side of the electrode 16), wherein the pair of electrode temperature sensors are disposed symmetrically with respect the electrode surface, such that a straight line extending between the pair of electrode temperature sensors passes through a center of the electrode surface (see from fig 3, in which the thermal sensors 64 are found symmetrically disposed on either side of the electrode 16 such that a straight line between would pass through the center of the electrode 16, furthermore the thermal sensors 64 are configured to be in direct contact with the skin surface 29, thereby being on the same plane as the contact electrode 16, [0052]), wherein each of the pair of electrode temperature sensors is configured to sense a temperature value of a skin surface contacting with each of the pair of electrode temperature sensors to transmit the temperature value to the controller (wherein the sensors 64 are used to measure the skin contact temperature, [0057], and the contact pads 62 and 63 act as a communication path connecting the conductive leads 56 to the controller 32, [0051]).

 Weber does not explicitly teach wherein the electrode includes a first electrode having a first width and a first length, the first width being longer than the first length.